 The National Constitution Center in Philadelphia, PA is the place to go if you’re looking to learn all about how the United States government came to be through a variety of interesting and engaging activities designed for visitors of all ages.

-Made up of several permanent and traveling historical exhibits, original artifacts and documents from the early days of the United States, and the fantastic new Sidney Kimmel Theater where you can see performances meant to build a connection between visitors and the constitution, the Constitution Center has more than enough attractions to keep guests busy throughout their whole day's visit.
+Made up of several permanent and traveling historical exhibits, original artifacts and documents from the early days of the United States, the Constitution Center has more than enough attractions to keep guests busy throughout their whole day’s visit.

 The Signer’s Hall